 Late-onset Alzheimer’s affects people over the age of 65.
 It is the most common form of Alzheimer’s and is likely to be caused by a combination of risk factors including our age, lifestyle, and environment.
 Our genetic make-up may also play a part if we carry some ‘risk genes’.

-To date, scientists have found versions of over ten different genes which are associated with a higher risk of Alzheimer’s.
+To date, scientists have found versions of over twenty different genes which are associated with an altered risk of Alzheimer’s.
 However, having one of these versions may only have a small effect on our risk, and there is still a lot to be understood about these genes and their importance.

 The most well-known Alzheimer's risk gene is called APOE and makes a protein important for keeping our brain cells healthy.
 There are three different versions of this gene in the population – APOE2, APOE3 and APOE4 – and we inherit two copies, one from each parent.

 People who have one copy of APOE4 (about 25% of the population) are around three times more likely to be affected by Alzheimer’s and develop the disease at a younger age.
 A small number of people (about 2% of the population) inherit two copies of APOE4 – one from each parent.
 They may be more than eight times more likely to develop Alzheimer’s.
 However, due to other contributing factors, they still may never develop the disease.